smroid/cedar-server/about.md

 ### Daylight alignment mode

-In daylight alignment mode (coming soon), the camera is pointed at a terrestrial scene before dark.
+In daylight alignment mode, the camera is pointed at a terrestrial scene before dark.
 Here Cedar-server adjusts the exposure time to achieve good brightness of the central region of the field of view.

 ### Setup mode (focusing)